-As much as you'd love to throw down a pretty penny on those oh-so-pretty peonies, unfortunately money doesn't grow on trees (or flowers in your case) — and you don't have the budget for them.
-Bummer, we know.
+As much as you'd love to throw down a pretty penny on those oh-so-pretty peonies, unfortunately, money doesn't grow on trees (or flowers in your case).
 Weddings are expensive, and like many brides, you may not have the luxury of splurging on every bud and bloom your heart desires.
 However, with some help from these fab florists, you can follow your head, avoid going into debt, and get the look for a whole lot less.

 Swap Peonies for Carnations

-Swap Phalaenopsis Orchids for Hawaiian Dendrobium Orchids or or Phalaenopsis Plants
+Swap Phalaenopsis Orchids for Hawaiian Dendrobium Orchids or Phalaenopsis Plants

-If you have your heart set on orchids, opt for the Hawaiian dendrobiums to save some dough, says Lucy Diaz-Flores, Creative Director of Bella Flora in Dallas.
-"They both have long stems with multiple blooms and create a dramatic effect, yet the Hawaiian orchid will set you back 76% less than the phaleo orchid will."
-Floral expert Caroline Bailly, Owner of L'Atelier Rouge, recommends the Phalaenopsis plant designed in vases as another alternative.
+If you have your heart set on orchids, opt for the Hawaiian dendrobiums to save some dough, says Lucy Diaz-Flores, creative director of Bella Flora in Dallas.
+"They both have long stems with multiple blooms and create a dramatic effect, yet the Hawaiian orchid will set you back 76 percent less than the Phalaenopsis orchid will."
+Floral expert Caroline Bailly, owner of L'Atelier Rouge, recommends the Phalaenopsis plant designed in vases as another alternative.
 Although the effect won't be quite the same, it will cut the costs in half.

 Swap Hydrangeas for Stock Flowers

 Don't let the name "stock" fool you!
 If you're looking for a fab filler that won't break the bank, stock flowers give off a gorgeous fragrance and don't necessarily look like a filler, notes Bailly.
 "It's a different take—and they're twice as romantic and beautiful as hydrangeas."

 Swap Lily of the Valley for Bouvardia Blooms or Sweet Peas